TommyMynnSon/memories/README.md

 - express: framework for creating the routing of our application.
 - mongoose: creates models for our POSTs.
 - nodemon: prevents manual restarting of server when we make changes.

+Dependencies for Client Side:

+- axios: makes API requests.
+- moment: library for working with time and date.
+- react-file-base64: converts images.
+- redux: state management tool.
+- redux-thunk: used for asynchronous functins using redux.